Communication Severity Scales (CSS)

 The newly developed on-demand CSS training course is soon to be released.
-Please submit a request online and we will follow up with registration details as soon as it launches.

 The Communication Severity Scales (CSS) were first developed for use in the North Inland Special Education Region (NISER) in 2006 to address local concerns.
 Ever-growing caseloads, lack of individualized determination of speech and language services in some cases, concerns with missing core academic instruction, and some students rarely being dismissed from therapy led to the development of the CSS Guidelines.
 Now in it's fourth revision, the 2016 CSS includes additional resources for identifying English Learners who may have a speech and/or language disability, expanded analysis of pragmatics, and the new Complex Communication Needs Matrix for students who use augmentative or alternative communication systems.
 In addition, once trained, you will be given access to the forms, worksheets, and extensive Resources.

 At the conclusion of a half-day CSS training, participants will be skilled in applying the CSS to analyze students on their caseloads and make recommendations for speech and language services to IEP teams.
 The training is comprised of six components:

 Overview of the CSS process and legal requirements

 Review of the articulation, voice, fluency, language, and complex communication needs scales

 Large group positive practice utilizing case studies to apply the CSS Scales